 Hermen: Well, we have a lot going on right now.
 PlayStation Studios have more than 25 titles in development.
 Almost half of these are new IP.
 The other half, they’re titles that are set in franchises that PlayStation fans already know and love.
 So, it’s quite a lot.

 This number of games in development actually broke earlier in May.
 I have a draft here in MarsEdit of me trying to crack the numbers on these 25 games.
-So I’m just going to through that here!
+So I’m just going to throw that here!

 - Naughty Dog likely has three projects in some form of production